iondbproject/iondb/README.md

 ###Keys and values

 Keys and values are **specific type agnostic**, there are only three categories of keys.
-Two macros provided to bridge the gap between IonDB keys and concrete keys.
+Two macros are provided to bridge the gap between IonDB keys and concrete keys.

 ```c
 /* Key creation */